Channel Estimation for FAS-assisted Multiuser mmWave Systems: Abstract

 \section{Abstract}

 This letter investigates the challenge of channel estimation in a multiuser millimeter-wave (mmWave) time-division duplexing (TDD) system.
-In this system, the base station (BS) employs a multi-antenna uniform linear array (ULA), while each mobile user is equipped with a fluid antenna system (FAS).
+In this system, the base station (BS) uses a multi-antenna uniform linear array (ULA), while each mobile user has a fluid antenna system (FAS).
 Accurate channel state information (CSI) plays a crucial role in the precise placement of antennas in FAS.
-Traditional channel estimation methods designed for fixed-antenna systems are inadequate due to the high dimensionality of FAS.
-To address this issue, we propose a low-sample-size sparse channel reconstruction (L3SCR) method, capitalizing on the sparse propagation paths characteristic of mmWave channels.
-In this approach, each fluid antenna only needs to switch and measure the channel at a few specific locations.
-By observing this reduced-dimensional data, we can effectively extract angular and gain information related to the sparse channel, enabling us to reconstruct the full CSI.
-Simulation results demonstrate that our proposed method allows us to obtain precise CSI with minimal hardware switching and pilot overhead.
-As a result, the system sum-rate approaches the upper bound achievable with perfect CSI.
+To tackle this issue, we propose a low-sample-size sparse channel reconstruction (L3SCR) method, capitalizing on the sparse propagation paths of mmWave channels.
+Simulation results show that our method obtains precise CSI with minimal hardware switching and pilot overhead.
+As a result, the system sum-rate approaches the upper bound with perfect CSI.